raulmax319/sm64plus/README.md

 This repo does **not** include all the assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.
 Binaries of the game will **not** be distributed for this very reason.

 That being said, there is an official launcher that will help you build the game and configure its settings easily.
-You can download it from MFGG (once it's out).
+You can download it from [MFGG]([once it's out](https://www.mfgg.net/?act=resdb&param=02&c=2&id=38190)).
 It is for 64-bit Windows systems only.

 You can also build the game manually if you prefer to do so, or if you're not on a Windows platform.
 To do that, follow the following instructions.